9 Of The Best Compound German Words And How To Use Them

 “I can understand German as well as the maniac that invented it, but I talk it best through an interpreter.”

-A. The words which ambush you dressed in comic obviousness.
-Example: die Nacktschnecke (lit. naked snail).
-Meaning: Slug.
+- The words which ambush you dressed in comic obviousness.
+Example: die Nacktschnecke (literally: naked snail), meaning: slug.

-C. The words which open up whole new worlds of abstract understanding and are actually used in German.
-Example: die Fremdscham (lit. the foreign shame).
+- The words which open up whole new worlds of abstract understanding and are actually used in German.
+Example: die Fremdscham (literally: the foreign shame).
 Meaning: The vicarious embarrassment you feel when you observe someone making a fool of him or herself.

-D. Finally, the words which open up whole new worlds of abstract understanding and are barely ever used in German.
-Example One: der Treppenwitz (lit. the staircase joke).
-Meaning: The witty comeback you concocted too late.
-Example Two: das Backpfeifengesicht (lit. the slap face).
-Meaning: A face you’d like to slap.
+- Finally, the words which open up whole new worlds of abstract understanding and are barely ever used in German.
+Example One: der Treppenwitz (literally: the staircase joke), meaning: The witty comeback you concocted too late.
+Example Two: das Backpfeifengesicht (literally: the slap face), meaning: A face you’d like to slap.